-As of December 31, 2020, we had approximately 1.3 million prepaid customers, representing approximately 11.6% of our total mobile customers.
-Prepaid customers do not pay monthly fees but pay a higher usage charge on a per second basis.
+As of December 31, 2021, we had approximately 1.3 million prepaid customers, representing approximately 10.7% of our total mobile customers.
+Prepaid customers do not pay monthly fees but pay a higher usage charge per second.
 Once the prepayment has been fully utilized, a prepaid customer can make additional prepayments to continue the service.
-Alternatively, the customer may convert to become a post-paid customer while retaining the same telephone number.
+Alternatively, the customer may become a post-paid customer while retaining the same telephone number.

-Sales of Mobile Handsets, Tablets and Wearable Devices
+Sales of Mobile Handsets and Wearable Devices

-We engage in the distribution and sales of mobile handsets, tablets and wearable devices for use on our mobile network to customers through our directly-owned stores, our online store, our subsidiary SENAO, and also through third-party retailers.
+We engage in the distribution and sales of mobile handsets and wearable devices for use on our mobile network to customers through our directly-owned stores, our online store, our subsidiary SENAO, and also through third-party retailers.
 See "Marketing Strategy-Distribution Channels" and "Sales and Distribution" in "- Marketing, Sales and Distribution."